 Step 2 - Entrance Testing

 The Admissions office will contact you to schedule the entrance assessment.
-The assessment days are usually schedule on a Saturday morning and run approximately two hours.
+The assessment days are usually scheduled on a Saturday morning and run approximately two hours.

 Step 3 - Partnership Conference

 Your family will meet with the head of school, the head of lower, middle or upper school, and the business office.